HuddleEng/PhantomFlow/README.md

 PhantomFlow also comes as grunt plugin! [grunt-phantomflow](http://github.com/Huddle/grunt-phantomflow)

+### Try it!

+* `node test/test.js` - First run will create visual test baslines with PhantomCSS
+* `node test/test.js` - Second run will compare baseline visuals with the latest screenshots.
+This'll pass because there have been no changes.
+* `node test/test.js report` - An optional step to load the Decision tree visualisation into your Web browser

+Mac OSX users should be aware that PhantomJS doesn't load the FontAwesome glyths used in the test suite, I don't understand why.
+I fixed this locally by downloading FontAwesome and double clicking on the .otf file to install the font.

+The D3.js visualisation opens with a combined view which merges the test decision trees.
+Click on a branch label or use the dropdown to show a specific test.
+Hover over the nodes to see the PhantomCSS screenshots.
+If there is a visual test failure the node will glow red, hover and click the node to show the original, latest and generated diff screenshots.

 ### Test Example

 To try out the demo for yourself run from the command line. `node test/test.js`

 After the first test-run, run this to see the visualisation `node test/test.js report`

 There are two example test suites, these suites will be executed in parallel, the command line output is a bit muddled as a result.

 The [demo](http://github.com/Huddle/PhantomFlow/tree/master/test/flows/coffeemachine.test.js) describes a fictional Coffee machine application.

 ```javascript